EMOD-Hub/emodpy-workflow/docs/how_to/how_to_download_data.md

 There is a single download command to download files from simulations.
 However, there are multiple ways to specify **which** simulations to download files from.

-The following examples assume one wishes to download file: output/ReportHIVByAgeAndGender.csv ... on platform:
+The following examples show ho to download file **output/ReportHIVByAgeAndGender.csv** on the Container Platform.
-ContainerPlatform .

 ## From an experiment: